Don McRae (cricketer): Football career

 McRae made a single appearance as goalkeeper for New Zealand in association football against Australia on 4 July 1936, conceding 7 goals in the 1–7 loss.
 His domestic club at the time was Nomads United.

+Personal life

+McRae served with the New Zealand Army in World War II as a lance-corporal.
+He and his wife Dorothy, who died in 1974, had one daughter.
+He died at his home in Christchurch in August 1986, aged 71.